Sophie Hermans

-Sophia Theodora Monique "Sophie" Hermans (born 1 May 1981 in Nijmegen) is a Dutch politician, representing the People's Party for Freedom and Democracy (VVD) in the House of Representatives since 23 March 2017.
-As of the 11 January 2022 she is the parliamentary leader of the VVD in the House.
+Sophia Theodora Monique "Sophie" Hermans (born 1 May 1981) is a Dutch politician currently serving as First Deputy Prime Minister of the Netherlands and Minister of Climate and Green Growth in the Schoof cabinet.
+Hermans previously served as a member of the House of Representatives representing People's Party for Freedom and Democracy between 2017 and 2024.

 Early life and education

 Hermans is the daughter of former politician Loek Hermans.

-She completed the vwo, studied political science in Amsterdam and completed postdoctoral courses at San Francisco State University and London Business School.
+She completed her vwo, studied political science in Amsterdam and completed postdoctoral courses at San Francisco State University and London Business School.

 Career

 Hermans's first job was as a consultant in Utrecht.

-She has served as political assistant to then-Minister Stef Blok and Prime Minister Mark Rutte.
+She served as political assistant to Minister Stef Blok and Prime Minister Mark Rutte.

-Hermans entered parliament on 23 March 2017.
+Hermans entered on the House of Representatives on 23 March 2017, and she was her party's spokesperson for healthcare.
 She served as deputy parliamentary leader of the VVD.
 She acted as negotiator during the 2021-2022 cabinet formation.
 She became parliamentary leader on 11 January 2022, when Rutte resigned from the House to become Prime Minister in his new cabinet.

 In June 2022, Hermans held a personal speech at the party congress.
 She denied owing her position to her father or her work as Rutte's assistant.
 During a subsequent debate, Geert Wilders (PVV) asked her how long she intended to remain Rutte's "bag bearer" (tassendrager).
 Hermans was moved by this remark.
 Speaker Vera Bergkamp asked Wilders to stay with the subject-matter.
-Hermans's response was met with the approval of the chamber, and several other parliamentary leaders condemned Wilders's attack.
+Hermans's response was met with the approval of the chamber, and several other parliamentary leaders condemned Wilders' comment.

+In July 2023, in the aftermath of Prime Minister Mark Rutte's resignation from national politics and as leader of the VVD, Hermans declined to run to become the next Leader of the People's Party for Freedom and Democracy.
+Following the November 2023 general election, she served as spokesperson for AIVD, medical ethics, and long-term care and as acting parliamentary leader of the VVD, while party leader Dilan Yeşilgöz was still demissionary Minister of Justice and Security.
+Alongside Eelco Heinen, Hermans assisted Yeşilgöz in talks to form a new governing coalition in 2023–24.

+After the PVV, VVD, NSC, and BBB formed the Schoof cabinet, Hermans was sworn in as Second Deputy Prime Minister and as Minister of Climate Policy and Green Growth on 2 July 2024.
+The Ministry of Climate Policy and Green Growth was established simultaneously, and its responsibilities had previously been part of the Ministry of Economic Affairs and Climate Policy with Rob Jetten as minister without portfolio.
+When past climate change denial by members of the fellow coalition party PVV was raised during her confirmation hearing, Hermans declared that she was committed to climate change mitigation and that she wanted to promote an optimistic message of green growth.